-Here we define the CIRCUMCENTER control and communication law for the network S{disk} .
-The law solves the rendezvous problem while maintaining the network connected.
-This law was introduced by Ando et al. [1999] and later studied in [Lin et al., 2007a, Cortés et al., 2006].
+Here, we define the CRCMCNTR control and communication law for the network $S{disk}$ .
+The law solves the rendezvous problem while keeping the network connected.
+This law was introduced by Ando et al. (1999) and later studied by Lin et al. (2007a) and Cortés et al. (2006).

-It is convenient to recall two useful geometric concepts: (i) given a bounded set S, its circumcenter CC(S) is the center of the closed ball of minimum radius containing S (see Section 2.1.3); (ii) given a point p in a convex set Qand a second point q, the from-to-inside map fti(p, q, S) is the point in the closed segment [p, q] which is at the same time closest to q and inside S (see Section 2.1.1).
+We begin by recalling two useful geometric concepts: (i) given a bounded set S, its circumcenter CC(S) is the center of the closed ball of minimum radius containing S (see Section 2.1.3); (ii) given a point p in a convex set Qand a second point q, the from-to-inside map fti(p, q, S) is the point in the closed segment [p, q] which is at the same time closest to q and inside S (see Section 2.1.1).
 Finally, recall also the connectivity constraint set introduced in Definition 4.4.

-We loosely describe the CIRCUMCENTER law, that we denote by $\mathcal{CC}{CIRCUMCENTER}$, as follows:
+We loosely describe the CRCMCNTR law, denoted by $\mathcal{CC}{CRCMCNTR}$ , as follows:

-[Informal description] At each communication round each agent performs the following tasks: (i) it transmits its position and receives its neighbors' positions; (ii) it computes the circumcenter of the point set comprised of its neighbors and of itself.
+[Informal description] In each communication round each agent performs the following tasks: (i) it transmits its position and receives its neighbors' positions; (ii) it computes the circumcenter of the point set comprised of its neighbors and of itself.
 Between communication rounds, each robot moves toward this circumcenter point while maintaining connectivity with its neighbors using appropriate connectivity constraint sets.

-We next formulate the algorithm using the description model of Chapter 3.
-The law is uniform, static, and data-sampled, with standard messagegeneration function.
+We next formulate the algorithm, using the description model of Chapter 3.
+The law is uniform, static, and data-sampled, with standard messagegeneration function:

-Robotic Network: S{disk} with discrete-time motion model (4.1.1), with absolute sensing of own position, and with communication range r, in \mathbb{R}^d function \operatorname{msg}(p, i)
+Robotic Network: $S{\text{disk}}$ with discrete-time motion model (4.1.1), with absolute sensing of own position, and with communication range $r$ , in $\mathbb{R}^d$ Distributed Algorithm: CRCMCNTR function msg(p, i)